romanjeanpierre/Phish_Artifacts_Investigation/README.md

 <H1>Extracting & Investigating Phishing Email Artifacts</H1>

-<H2> Response Protocol to follow </H2>
+<H2> Response Protocol to follow in a real incident </H2>
-<p>Immediate response the steps the investigating analyst should take once they have identified a phishing email, from detection through to concluding their investigation report. </p>
+<p>Immediate response the investigating analyst should take once they have identified a phishing email, from detection through to concluding their investigation report. </p>
 The steps are:
 <br> </br>
 <li> Retrieve an original copy of the phishing email </li>